Exciting! You’re creating your packing list for Japan!

 - Warm middle layer

 Since we accidentally got to enjoy Japan in winter as well, I can tell you what to pack for Japan in winter, haha!
+Just when we were arriving in Hakone for our ryokan stay and the Hakone loop, it snowed there.

 Well, winter in Japan means snow and low temperatures, so make sure to pack accordingly.
 You will need a hat, gloves, a scarf, a winter jacket, and maybe even a warmer middle layer so that you’re not cold.
 And of course, make sure to have waterproof shoes so that your feet don’t get cold.